-At Winton / duPont Films, we believe in the power of stories to engage, and move people to action.
+At Winton / duPont Films, believe in power of stories engage, and move people to action.
 As experienced storytellers, we understand the elements which contribute to great filmmaking — drama, authenticity, visual originality.
-At its core, this process begins with people telling their own stories passionately and with insight.
+At core, this process begins with people telling their own stories passionately and with insight.
 Working collaboratively with our clients — the nation’s leading institutions, corporations, schools, and non-profits — we create videos from original concept through final delivery, crafting stories that explore identity, reinforce brands, fundraise, recruit, market, educate and celebrate.
 Ultimately, we look to prompt action on behalf of institutions and social causes.
-This is the heart of what we do.
+This is heart of what we do.

 Director of Client Partnerships

-Kyle is a filmmaker and musician based in New York.
-For client work, he edits short documentary content, often for non-profits that have a social justice component.
+Kyle is filmmaker and musician based in New York.
+For client work, he edits short documentary content, often for non-profits that social justice component.
 For personal work, he makes immersive experimental narrative films that explore new ways of combining sound, music and image.
 Kyle loves learning new things and dreams of sailing the open seas.